The Economics of Information Pollution in the Age of AI: General Equilibrium, Welfare, and Policy Design: The Information Pollution Index and Policy Portfolio

+This section develops the Information Pollution Index (IPI) as a \textbf{theoretical construct} derived directly from our welfare framework.
+Given that the precise, nuanced components of this index (e.g., welfare deadweight loss, trust decay dynamics) are not readily available as high-frequency empirical data, the IPI is designed primarily as an operational tool for our \textbf{policy simulation and analysis in Section 6}.
+It provides a welfare-linked "dashboard" to evaluate policy interventions within a controlled computational environment.
+This contrasts with the goal of Section 5, which uses a more general, observable proxy for information quality to empirically test the underlying mechanisms of the commons tragedy, rather than to measure the IPI itself.
 Based on the market equilibrium characteristics revealed by the preceding theoretical model, we construct an Information Pollution Index (IPI) that is endogenous to the social welfare function.
 This section aims to build a solid bridge from abstract theory to observable measurement, ensuring the index possesses both a rigorous theoretical foundation and practical applicability for policy.